coinspect/learn-evm-attacks/test/Business_Logic/Futureswap/README.md

 ## Conclusions

-The Futureswap exploit is an example of a unit mismatch bug, yet it drained ~$395K from LP reserves.
-The unverified contract status on Arbiscan prevented external security review, and the absence of invariant testing allowed token-unit values to be interpreted as basis points unchecked.
-This vulnerability would have been caught by fuzz tests asserting that fee distributions never exceed collected fees, or by `require(feeBps <= 100)` guard reflecting the protocol's documented 0.1% fee ceiling.
+The Futureswap exploit demonstrates how a unit mismatch bug can lead to the draining of protocol funds, ~$395K from LP reserves.
+This issue would have been caught by unit testing, since executing the fee flow with a non-zero fee amount reveals a fee percentage orders of magnitude higher than expected.

 ## Possible Mitigations

-A test suite should be able to detect this type of unit mismatch vulnerability.
-Specifically, tests asserting that fee distributions never exceed collected fees, or that fee percentages remain within expected bounds.
-Beyond testing, the following mitigations would have prevented this exploit:
+A basic unit test exercising the `changePosition()` flow with non-zero fee values would have surfaced the issue.
+In addition to unit testing, adopting fuzz testing would reduce the likelihood of similar bugs.
+Separately, the following mitigations would have prevented this exploit:

 ### 1. Explicit Unit Conversion